 For example, I tested R1b1a2a1a1b4f or L159.2+.
 The R1b haplogroup arrived in Europe about 35,000 to 40,000 years ago and was the first culture in Europe to leave cave art.
 Today over 50% of Europeans are R1b with the highest number in the British Isles.

-The theory is that the R1b1a2a1a subclade is common to a number of British Celtic tribes migrated to southern Ireland and southwest England between 4th and 8th century.
-Among these are the Dumnonii that settled Cornwall and in the southern Ireland.
+The theory is that the R1b1a2a1a subclade is common to a number of British Celtic tribes migrated to southern Ireland and southwest England between the 4th and 8th centuries.
+Among these is the Dumnonii that settled Cornwall and in southern Ireland.

 Recently, I expanded DNA testing to 111 markers and have moved deeper down the L159.2+ haplogroup and now am classified R-ZZ7_1.